t-data-h/tdh-mgr/README.md

 TDH Manager ( tdh-mgr )
 =======================

+## Overview
   TDH is a custom Hadoop distribution based on Apache Hadoop and related Apache components such as Hive, HBase, Kafka, and Spark.
-It was created to serve as a local development environment running natively on a linux host, rather than virtualized, as a pseudo-distributed cluster (1 node as master and worker).
-It evolved into creating a cloud based multi-node cluster using Ansible.
+It was created to serve as a local development environment running natively on a linux host as a pseudo-distributed cluster (a single node acting as both master and worker).
+It evolved into creating a multi-node cluster with a set of bash scripts for management, ansible for deployment and updates, and a git repo for managing cluster configs.

-  The *tdh-mgr* project provides a set of management scripts for various components and obtaining their status across multiple nodes.
-The scripts require no agents, relying on SSH host keys for running remote commands.
+  The *tdh-mgr* project provides the set of management scripts for various components and obtaining their status across multiple nodes.
+The scripts rely on SSH host keys for running remote commands.

   *TDH* has been adapted as a multi-node distribution that can run on RHEL/CentOS instances.
-A separate project, *tdh-gcp*, provides a framework for installing and distributing TDH via Ansible for multi-node clusters mostly around GCP, but adaptable to other environments.
+A separate project, *tdh-gcp*, provides a framework for installing and distributing TDH via Ansible for multi-node clusters (there is some specific support for running on GCP, but the Ansible can be used with any infrastructure).

-### Configuring the Hadoop Distribution
+## Configuring the Hadoop Distribution

   The ecosystem is built using packages from the various Apache projects, either as binaries or built from source.
 The supporting scripts and